peter88213/yw-cnv/docs/template/help-adv.md

 You can write back the scene contents and the chapter/part headings to the yWriter 7 project file with the [Export to yWriter](@help@#export-to-ywriter) command.

-Comments right at the beginning of the scenes are written back as scene titles if surrounded by `~`.
+-   Comments within scenes are written back as scene titles if surrounded by `~`.

 [Top of page](#top)